rbwilliams/BOSS_DR-55_MIDI/README.md

 # BOSS_DR-55_MIDI
 ## MIDI control of Boss DR-55 drum machine with Arduino Pro Mini
 ![Picture](http://www.polynominal.com/site/studio/gear/drum/boss-dr55/boss-dr-55.jpg)
-### This modification replaces IC1, a Toshiba TC5501P-1 static RAM IC, with am Atmel Atmega 328 in Arduino Pro Miini form factor.
+### This modification replaces the digital section of the DR-55 with an Atmel Atmega328 in Arduino Pro Mini form factor.
 ![Picture](https://www.arduino.cc/en/uploads/Main/ProMiniFront.jpg)
+The IC's removed are IC1, the Toshiba TC5501P-1 static RAM IC, IC2 a MC14520B dual BCD counter, and IC3, a CD4011 quad NAND gate ICICwith am Atmel Atmega 328 in Arduino Pro Miini form factor.

 Becasue this project will run on 6 AA batteries, power saving is an issue.
 One step twoards this is to remove the current-limiting resistor to the power LED on the Pro Mini.
 This will disconnect the LED from ground, and save around 20mA of power.